theodoreyong9/AIWA/README.md

 - [x] Conservation (§6.1/§7) Phases 1–3: claim state machine, consume guard, transmutation (burn→mint) — JS + Rust, 18 tests total
 - [x] Conservation Phases 4–5: deliberate non-atomic-consume counterexample (Appendix H.9.1), cross-language parity (Appendix H.9.2) — 7 new tests
 - [x] **Conservation plan complete** — all 5 phases done; §7's pre-existing "Appendix B.7" mis-citation fixed in the whitepaper
-- [ ] Wire Conservation to economics: claims aren't yet created from an accrual event's issued balance
+- [x] Wire Conservation to economics: `claim-issue`/`transfer` DAG events bridge G's balance to conservation.js's real pipeline — a domain can now actually send value to another domain, not only accrue new value from nothing.
+See changelog below and whitepaper §7/Appendix H.16.
 - [ ] The real compiled `.wasm` binary itself, tested in an actual browser — still open, and still cannot be produced in this sandbox (see "Build Rust → WASM" below); the wiring above is proven correct against a faithful fake, not yet against the real artifact CI produces
 - [ ] Transport (pluggable layer, §25)
 - [x] Modules (§27): open registration, content-addressed code integrity, real iframe sandbox mechanism — 18 JS + 15 Rust tests; closes R19 in the security property registry from "unconfirmed" to "specified and implemented, not adversarially tested" (Appendix H.11)